jrbergen/adventofcode-jrb/README.md

-# Advent of Code exercises (2020)
+# Solutions to advent of Code puzzles/exercises
-My solutions to adventofcode.com exercises 2020
+Solutions to adventofcode.com exercises